RaspberryPiFoundation/python-curriculum/en-GB/turtle-race/index.md

 ## Activity Checklist { .check}

-+ When you use commands like `forward(20)` you are using the 1 turtle.
++ When you use commands like `forward(20)` you are using a single turtle.
 But you can create more turtles.
-Add the following code to the end of your script:
+Add the following code to the end of your script (but make sure it's not indented):

   ![screenshot](images/race-red.png)